webdevisaacpotter/aaact-aatia.github.io/content/newsletters/en/november-2024-aaact-now-for-accessibility-newsletter.md

   Disabilities; innovation fair wrap-up; how to make accessible Excel spreadsheets."
 newsletterDate: 2024-11-01
----
-Welcome to our latest edition of *AAACT Now for Accessibility*!
+introduction: Welcome to our latest edition of **AAACT Now for Accessibility**!
 In this edition, we celebrate the International Day of Persons with Disabilities.
 Read on as we share valuable resources and steps that we can all take to foster a more inclusive federal public service.
+---

 ## International Day of Persons with Disabilities 2024